gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 ```

 Success!
 RedBoot remembers that we loaded that image starting at address
-`0x00100000`, so we can now run `go` to start executing at that address:
+`0x00100000`, so we can now run the command `go` to start executing at that address:
 ```
 RedBoot> go
 ELF-loader image started:   paddr=[0x00100000..0x0017c000]